Eating a healthy, diverse diet during pregnancy appears to lower the risk of a baby developing eczema and food allergies, a new study finds.

 “It can be hard to eat healthy in pregnancy.
 Hormonal changes, morning sickness, and food aversions can make it a challenge to choose healthy foods,” Venter said.
 “But if women can try to eat as varied a diet as possible, and make some healthy choices even if it’s in small amounts, it’s at least something they can try.”

-For example, if you normally eat apples, vary your fruit intake by eating a wide range of berries, melons, peaches, bananas and other fruits.
+For example, if you normally eat apples, vary your diet during pregnancy by including a range of fruits, such as berries, melons, peaches, bananas and others.
 If you like salad, try to include more than lettuce and tomatoes.
 Add spinach, broccoli, peppers, and cauliflower.
 For protein sources, also strive for variety, such as fish and chicken (not fried), lentils and beans.
 For dairy products, eat a variety of types of cheeses and yogurts.